Genivia/ugrep/README.md

                   outputs directories in a tree-like format.

            --color[=WHEN], --colour[=WHEN]
-                  Mark up the matching text with the expression stored in the GREP_COLOR or GREP_COLORS environment variable.
+                  Mark up the matching text with the colors specified with option --colors or the GREP_COLOR or GREP_COLORS environment variable.
                   WHEN can be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.
 The default is `auto'.

            --colors=COLORS, --colours=COLORS
                   Use COLORS to mark up text.
 COLORS is a colon-separated list of